 Fact: Quitting has almost-immediate benefits.
 Your circulation will improve and your lungs will work better.
 Your lung cancer risk will start to drop over time.
-Ten years after you kick the habit, your odds of getting the disease will be half of what they are now.
+Ten years after you kick the habit, your risk of dying from the disease drops by 50% compared to people who continue to smoke.

 Fact: They're just as risky.
 And beware of menthol: Some research suggests that menthol cigarettes may be more dangerous and harder to quit.
 Their cooling sensation prompts some people to inhale more deeply.